stanford-scs/scp-spec/draft-mazieres-dinrg-scp-01.md

 accept `a` if every member of a quorum has either voted for `a` or claimed to accept `a`, as some nodes may accept `a` without voting for it.
-Indeed, a node that cannot vote for `a` because it has voted for the contradictory `!a` still accepts `a` when the statement "accept a" reaches blocking threshold (meaning assertions about `!a` have no hope of reaching quorum threshold barring catastrophic Byzantine failure).
+Indeed, a node that cannot vote for `a` because it has voted for its negation `!a` still accepts `a` when the statement "accept a" reaches blocking threshold (meaning assertions about `!a` have no hope of reaching quorum threshold barring catastrophic Byzantine failure).
 Finally, if and when the statement "accept a" reaches quorum threshold, `v` has confirmed `a` and the federated vote has succeeded.
+In effect, the accept messages constitute a second vote on the fact that the vote messages succeeded.

 {#fig:voting}
                     "vote a OR accept A"        "accept a"